 What Is Sociology?

 For individuals interested in a career in the public service sector, sociology offers an opportunity to pursue research that examines social behavior and related issues.

 Deciding to Pursue an MSW Degree

-It is important for the aspiring public service professional to consider the differences between sociology and social work carefully, so they can make a well-informed decision regarding their academic and career paths.
+It is important for aspiring public service professionals to consider the differences between social work and sociology so they can make a well-informed decision regarding their academic and career paths.